Tooth decay: Treatment

 In general, early treatment is quicker and less expensive than treatment of extensive decay.
 Local anesthetics, nitrous oxide ("laughing gas"), or other prescription medications may be required in some cases to relieve pain during or following treatment or to relieve anxiety during treatment.
 A dental handpiece ("drill") is used to remove large portions of decayed material from a tooth.
-A spoon, a dental instrument used to carefully remove decay, is sometimes employed when the decay in dentin reaches near the pulp.
+A spoon, a dental instrument used to remove decay carefully, is sometimes employed when the decay in dentin reaches near the pulp.
 Some dentists remove dental caries using a laser rather than the traditional dental drill.
 A Cochrane review of this technique looked at Er:YAG (erbium-doped yttrium aluminium garnet), Er,Cr:YSGG (erbium, chromium: yttrium-scandium-gallium-garnet) and Nd:YAG (neodymium-doped yttrium aluminium garnet) lasers and found that although people treated with lasers (compared to a conventional dental "drill") experienced less pain and had a lesser need for dental anaesthesia, that overall there was little difference in caries removal.
 Another alternative to drilling or lasers for small caries is the use of air abrasion, in which small abrasive particles are blasted at decay using pressurized air (similar to sand blasting).
 Once the decay is removed, the missing tooth structure requires a dental restoration of some sort to return the tooth to function and aesthetic condition.

 Restorative materials include dental amalgam, composite resin, glass ionomer cement, porcelain, and gold.
 Composite resin and porcelain can be made to match the color of a patient's natural teeth and are thus used more frequently when aesthetics are a concern.
 Composite restorations are not as strong as dental amalgam and gold; some dentists consider the latter as the only advisable restoration for posterior areas where chewing forces are great.
 When the decay is too extensive, there may not be enough tooth structure remaining to allow a restorative material to be placed within the tooth.
 Thus, a crown may be needed.
 This restoration resembles a cap and is fitted over the remaining natural crown of the tooth.
 Crowns are often made of gold, porcelain, or porcelain fused to metal.

 For children, preformed crowns are available to place over the tooth.
 These are usually made of metal (usually stainless steel, but increasingly there are aesthetic materials).
 Traditionally, teeth are shaved down to make room for the crown, but more recently, stainless steel crowns have been used to seal decay into the tooth and stop it from progressing.
 This is known as the Hall Technique and works by depriving the bacteria in the decay of nutrients and making their environment less favorable for them.
 It is a minimally invasive method of managing decay in children and does not require local anesthetic injections in the mouth.